tragram/domcikuv-zpevnik-v2/README.md

 # Domčíkův Zpěvník v2
-Welcome to the source code of my songbook, [available on Github Pages](https://tragram.github.io/domcikuv-zpevnik-v2/).
+Welcome to the source code of my songbook, [hosted here](https://hodan.page/zpevnik).
 It shows most of the songs I will play for you (without complaining :-)) and provides features like searching, filtering and sorting, as well as random song generation, transpositions etc.

 ### PWA
 The app is a progressive web application (PWA), which means you can install it on your device and use it completely offline.
 This feature is best supported by Chrome, unless you're using iOS, in which case Safari is likely your best bet.
 Other browser/OS configurations may work (especially in the future) but are not recommended.